masc-ucsc/docs/docs/pyrope/06-functions.md

 ```

 + `GENERIC` is an optional comma separated list of names between `<` and `>` to
   use as generic types in the lambda.
+The call site binds them explicitly
+  (`f<int,string>(…)`, one type per name in declaration order) or by
+  inference from the actuals' declared types (see "Overloading/generics"
+  below).

 + `COMPTIME` has the optional list of explicit comptime parameters for the
   lambda.
 Each entry is a typed declaration (e.g., `n:int`) or a typed